-The real deal with chlorophyll water (and why it’s important to fact-check social media skincare trends before trying them)
+The real deal with chlorophyll water for skin (and why it’s important to fact-check social media skincare trends)

 The bottom line?
-Try it topically (and eat your greens).
+Try chlorophyll for your skin topically (and eat your greens)

 “While there is skepticism about taking chlorophyll orally, there is more evidence to support beneficial results when chlorophyll is applied topically.
 Studies have shown that applying chlorophyll to the skin can reduce inflammation and bacteria, which can help with acne,” Dr. Engelman adds.
 In fact, in a study published by NCBI in 2015, it’s suggested that chlorophyll applied topically has the ability to reduce the appearance of acne and new blemishes.